sn3h1l/HTR_Project/README.md

 Convolutional Neural Network (CNN) layers for feature extraction.
 Recurrent Neural Network (RNN) layers (BiLSTM) for sequence modeling.
 A custom CTC (Connectionist Temporal Classification) layer for handling varying lengths of text.

+Results
+The model's performance is evaluated using metrics like edit distance, accuracy, precision, recall, and F1 score.
+These metrics are computed using custom callbacks during training.

+Visualization
+The predictions on test images and new images are visualized using Matplotlib.
+Example visualizations are saved as test_Prediction.png and Inference1.png.

+Conclusion
+This project demonstrates the use of deep learning techniques to build an OCR system capable of recognizing handwritten text.
+The model achieves good performance on the IAM dataset and can be further improved with hyperparameter tuning and more advanced architectures.